ADGEfficiency/course-starter-python/neuapp/slides/datetimes/pandas-patterns.md

 type: slides
 ---

+## Why a section on patterns?

+We have an entire section of this course on datetimes dedicated to pandas.

+The previous chapter focused on the low level, atomic functionality of pandas.

+This chapter focuses on a higher level - combining many of the pandas datetime tools into a more complex and useful workflow.

+---

 ## Combine year, month and day in pandas to create a date

 Imagine you have a dataset like the following: